shilpathota/99-leetcode-solutions/Problem_4/README.md

 Example Usage:

 Demonstrates how to use the longestCommonPrefix function with example arrays strs1 and strs2, printing their respective results.

+## Solution 2

+We can use sorting technique to sort the array first and then compare the first and last words cna be a better approach with less number of iterations
+### Step- by - Step Solution
+1. Sort the array
+2. Store the first and last elements of the array
+3. compare each of the letters from the beginning to the min length of either one.
+4. Store the result in a variable and keep appending the characters to it.
+5. If the condition is not met or if the loop is completed then return the result.

 Let's dig into the code now